-Many barren-ground caribou herds have declined significantly in recent years, despite efforts to reduce hunting pressures and manage disturbance to caribou.
+Many barren-ground caribou herds have declined significantly over the past few decades, resulting in efforts to reduce hunting pressures and manage disturbance to caribou.
+Some herds appear to be showing early signs of recovery and others are still declining or stable at low numbers.

-The GNWT works with its co-management partners to make decisions about the herds that reflect the values and concerns of our communities, and recognize and respect Aboriginal and treaty rights in the NWT.
+The GNWT works with its co-management partners to make decisions about the herds that reflect the values and concerns of our communities and recognize and respect established and asserted Indigenous and treaty rights in the NWT.

 Barren-ground caribou are the most abundant and widespread subspecies of caribou found in the Northwest Territories (NWT).
 They are characterized by long seasonal migrations between winter and summer ranges.
 Nine distinct barren-ground caribou herds spend all or part of their annual cycle in the taiga forests and tundra of the NWT mainland; many are shared with neighbouring jurisdictions.